 2. The Income Statement: Measuring Profitability

-Components of an Income Statement
+Key Components of an Income Statement:

 Operating Profit (EBIT): Gross profit minus operating expenses.
+This is your earnings before interest and taxes.

-Income Statement Example for Green Wheels Ltd.
+Example: Income Statement for Green Wheels Ltd.

-Income Statement for Green Wheels Ltd. | Year Ending Dec 31, 2023 |
+Income Statement for Green Wheels Ltd. Year Ending Dec 31, 2023

 Revenue | $300,000 |